UNIT- VI SOCIOLOGY AND EDUCATION

 educational system and the form in which it structures it to fulfill those functions.

-In a static society, the main function of the educational system is to transmit the
+static society, the main function of the educational system is to transmit the

 cultural heritage to the new generations.
 But in a changing society, these keep on changing